Salmon Science Network

 Vander Vorste et al. (2020).
 Global Change Biology 26:3834-45.

-Throughout much of California, Pacific salmon populations have been reduced to mere fractions of their former abundance.
-Although human-driven environmental changes threaten all of California’s remaining salmon runs, stocks that reproduce in intermittent streams—those that flow only during rainy months—may be especially at risk.
+Throughout much of California, Pacific salmon populations have been reduced to fractions of their former abundance.
+Although human-driven environmental changes threaten all of California’s remaining salmon runs, stocks that reproduce in intermittent streams may be especially at risk.
 Check out the Science Spotlight.

 Review provides body of evidence that estuary development can put juvenile salmon at risk